harrishee/mini-rpc-framework/README.md

 ### 1. Start the Nacos Server

-The Nacos server is a crucial component for service registration and discovery in Harris RPC Framework.
+The Nacos server is a crucial component for service registration and discovery in Mini RPC Framework.
 To start it, follow these steps:

 1. Navigate to the Nacos installation directory in your terminal.